-Prerequisite: SIGN-104, 110 and 112 Introduces the process of consecutive transliteration, analyzing, processing, and interpreting English meaning while conveying it accurately into a Manually Coded English form.
+Introduces the process of consecutive transliteration, analyzing, processing, and interpreting English meaning while conveying it accurately into a Manually Coded English form.

-SIGN 203 SIGN TO ENGLISH INTERPRETING/TRANSLITERATING I Units: 3.00
+SIGN 203 SIGN TO ENGLISH INTERPRETING/TRANSLITERATING I

-Prerequisite: SIGN-104, 110 and 112 Introduces the skills required for accurate Sign to English interpreting/transliteration.
+Introduces the skills required for accurate Sign to English interpretation/transliteration.
 Takes a theoretical and practical approach to analyzing the process and discussing common techniques and difficulties.